 This Vegan One Pot Taco Spaghetti recipe also has a special ingredient and it is pigeon peas.
-Pigeon peas is a legume that is popular in Asia, Africa, South America and the Caribbean.
+Pigeon peas are a legume that is popular in Asia, Africa, South America, and the Caribbean.

-Lysine – Known to treat cold sores, reduce anxiety, prevent herpes.
+- Lysine – Known to treat cold sores, reduce anxiety, and prevent herpes.

-Tryptophan – Known for its beneficial relief of depression, anxiety, irritable bowel disease, insomnia.
+- Tryptophan – Known for its beneficial relief of depression, anxiety, irritable bowel disease, and insomnia.

 Growing up in Jamaica, my mom always planted pigeon peas.
 She would use it to make traditional rice and peas similar to my Jamaican Rice and Peas recipe.

 Fortunately, it can be found in most mainstream supermarkets here in the US in the International aisles.
 It is sold canned, frozen, or dried.
 I’m happy that pigeon peas can be grown here in Florida.
 I hope to grow some this year.